asyncapi/nodejs-ws-template/README.md

 ## Overview

-This template generates two resources related to WebSockets:
+This template generates the following resources related to WebSockets:
 - Server application with WebSocket endpoint based on [Express.js](https://expressjs.com/)
 - Client HTML file with simple scripts that give you a basic API to talk to the server
+- Client node-js script to connect and receive data from a websocket data streaming service

 Other files are for the setup of developer environment, like `.editorconfig` or `.eslint`.